FLL Tournament Teams and Coaches,

 Your tournament will give you a schedule telling you when you are

-minutes ahead of time--that's the gracious and professional way to
+ahead of time--that's the gracious and professional way to behave.
+You

 Judging Etiquette for Coaches and Mentors

-FLL Judging in VA/DC is not open to spectators.
+FLL Judging in Virginia-DC is not open to spectators.
 (Note that some

 tournaments may have more open judging because of their specific host